xSova/Contact-Service/README.md

-# ContactService
+# TaskService

 ## Overview
-The ContactService application is a Java-based solution designed to manage contact information.
+The TaskService application is a Java-based solution designed to manage contact information.
 This application provides functionalities to add, update, and delete contact details.
 The service uses in-memory data structures for storage, making it fast and efficient for managing contact data.

 ## Features
 - **Add Contacts:** Ability to add new contacts with unique identifiers.